kframework/matching-logic-prover/prover/strategies/knaster-tarski.md

 continue (`kt-collapse-no-match`).
 This allows the proof to proceed even if we cannot infer any additional information about that part of the heap.

-If we do match, we perform a `case-analsysis` over the constraints on the left-hand-side of the implication context.
+If we do match, we perform a `case-analysis` over the constraints on the left-hand-side of the implication context.

 1. Assuming the constraints on the LHS of the implication context do not hold, prove RHS.